procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 - `archive`
 	- *old-projects*

-**You can organize your files ANY way you like, just make sure you have some way of keeping track of what you're doing so you can find results later!
-Your future self will thank you!**
+**You can organize your files ANY way you like, just make sure you have some way of keeping track of what you're doing so you can find results later -- your future self will thank you!**
 <br>
 <br>
 ## Installing hoomd3.1-basic